Common searched topics: Manufacturing, Label printing, Sales order

 Vendor Unit Price

-You can find the vendor unit price in the Unit Price column in the purchase order.
+The vendor unit price is displayed in the Unit Price column of the purchase order.
 However, if the product has a discount, it will be included in the calculated cost, as displayed in the Sub-Total column of the order.

 To get the unit price for each product